John Jackson (cricketer, born 1833)

 The first English touring team pictured on board ship at Liverpool: standing at left Robert Carpenter, William Caffyn, Tom Lockyer; middle row John Wisden, H. H. Stephenson, George Parr, James Grundy, Julius Caesar, Thomas Hayward, John Jackson; front row Alfred Diver, John Lillywhite.

-John "Foghorn" Jackson (21 May 1833 – 4 November 1901) was a Nottinghamshire and All-England Eleven cricketer who was generally reckoned to be the outstanding fast bowler of the 1850s.
+John "Foghorn" Jackson (21 May 1833 – 4 November 1901) was a Nottinghamshire and All England Eleven cricketer who was generally reckoned to be the outstanding fast bowler of the 1850s.

 Born in Bungay in Suffolk, Jackson was affectionately known as "Foghorn".
 He was a powerful, if inconsistent bat and an occasional wicketkeeper, but he was best known as a right-arm fast bowler of fearsome pace and ability.
-Haygarth stated that his career, 'though rather short, must be considered most brilliant.'
+Haygarth stated that his career, 'though rather short, must have been most brilliant.'
 He was the first cricketer to appear in a cartoon in Punch.